Woutah/configurun/README.md

 ## Server-instance
 The server-instance is a command-line app that listens to connections from [`client`](#client-app)-instance(s) to receive new configurations and commands to manage its RunQueue.
-The actual run-functions are ran on this machine. <br>
+The actual target-functions are ran on this machine. <br>

 **NOTE:** *after* authentication, `pickle`/`dill` is used to transmit data, which indirectly enables arbitrary code execution on the server-side if the password is known.
 Please run the server on trusted network environments only.
 Run at your own risk!
 ```python